๐Ÿฅ—Intro to Nutrition

 Niacin (B3)

-• Forms NAD and NADP coenzymes—involved in over 400 enzymatic reactions including glycolysis and the citric acid cycle
+• Forms NAD and NADP coenzymes, involved in over 400 enzymatic reactions including glycolysis and the citric acid cycle.

-• Deficiency causes pellagra—the "4 Ds": dermatitis, diarrhea, dementia, and death if untreated
+• Deficiency causes pellagra, remembered by the "4 Ds": dermatitis, diarrhea, dementia, and death if untreated.

-Compare: Thiamin vs. Niacin vs. Riboflavin—all three are essential for energy metabolism, but thiamin is specific to carbohydrate entry into the citric acid cycle, while riboflavin (FAD) and niacin (NAD) serve as universal electron carriers.
-Exam tip: know which coenzyme each vitamin forms.
+Compare: Thiamin vs. Niacin vs. Riboflavin โ€” all three are essential for energy metabolism, but thiamin is specific to carbohydrate entry into the citric acid cycle, while riboflavin (FAD) and niacin (NAD) serve as broader electron carriers used across multiple pathways.
+Know which coenzyme each vitamin forms.

 B-Vitamins in Cell Synthesis and Blood Formation